SENIOR SOFTWARE ARCHITECT, SOFTWARE DEVELOPER

 Senior Software Developer, Product Architect at Kaspersky Lab HQ, Moscow, Russia

-- Designed and developed Kaspersky Anti-Virus for Sun Messaging Server.
-Very strict timeline, and undocumented proprietary integration protocol, which needed to be decyphered, made it an interesting project.
-Solved as two-computer solution with two networking daemons on both ends, a protocol agent implementation running on Sun Sparc, and the AV engine on a Linux end.
-Everything was written on C++ except the agent, which was written in plain C.
+- Designed and developed Kaspersky Anti-Virus for Sun Messaging Server and HPUX Openmail.
+Very strict timeline, and undocumented proprietary integration protocol, which needed to be reverse-engineered, made it an interesting project.
+Solved both of them rather unconventionally, and impressed our technical teams who thought it was not possible.

-- Ported several modules, including the anti-virus kernel, from MS Windows platform to several hardware and software platforms, including x86 (Linux, FreeBSD, OpenBSD), Sparc (Solaris), HP-UX, and ARM (Linux).
+- Ported several components, including the anti-virus enginel, from MS Windows platform to several hardware and software platforms, including x86 (Linux, FreeBSD, OpenBSD), Sparc (Solaris), HP-UX, and ARM (Linux).
 The challenge was that the original code was written without having portability in a mind, so a lot of code was simply non-portable, and had to be rewritten.
 Developed a compatibility library, which goal was to simplify the porting process.
-Wrote the documentation, and made a presentation for company software developersabout portability issues, with instructions how to write portable code.
+Wrote the documentation, and presented it to the company engineers to teach them about the portability issues, with instructions how to write portable code.
+This was very new at that time in Russia.

 Software Developer at ITCS International, Kiev, Ukraine

 - Led the team of developers for the fast and secure credit card transaction server for a large financial customer.
-The server worked with AmEx terminals over a TCP/IP network using the ISO 8583 protocol.
+The server worked with AmEx terminals over Internet using the ISO 8583 protocol.
 Designed and developed the server part of the client-server solution, using C++ as a primary language.
-Implemented a parser and generator of ISO8583 messages according to ISO 8583 standard.
-Implemented a network stack, socket pool and connection manager.
 Also developed a test AmEx terminal, using Perl, to simplify automatic testing process.
-The application primary platform was Sparc Solaris, but as the application was written portable, it was possible to run the QA on Linux, saving the company money and the time.

 Software Developer at Ukrpage, Lviv, Ukraine